 - Loss of depth perception

-If you believe you have symptoms of age-related macular degeneration, contact Eye Consultants of Pennsylvania for an evaluation.
+If you believe you have symptoms of age-related macular degeneration, make an appointment with Eye Consultants of Pennsylvania for an evaluation.
 Early diagnosis and treatment is crucial.
+For an appointment, call toll-free 1-800-762-7132.